lazy-fortran/gfortran-testsuite/README.md

 1. Clones or updates a shallow GCC clone in `.gcc-upstream/`
 2. Syncs all Fortran test files preserving directory structure
 3. Syncs DejaGnu infrastructure and contrib scripts
+4. Updates `.gcc-commit` tracking file
-4. Optionally creates a commit with the GCC commit reference
+5. Optionally creates a commit with the GCC commit reference

 ## Test File Extensions